Home

 The user manual guide and suggested citation of this page:

 Zhang W. J. 2025.
-Eco-Sustainability assessment of Integrated Pest Management (IPM): Indicator system and calculator.
+Eco-Sustainability assessment of Integrated Pest Management (IPM) techniques: Indicator system and calculator.
 Computational Ecology and Software, 15(3): 99-113

 Also, click here to download the corresponding offline calculator.